prffraia/Machine_Learning/README.md

 ### 01_EDA.ipynb

 We provided the Notebook on the GitHub page with also the link to the colab notebook.
 The two files are slightly dfferent.
+If you wish to run the one loaded in the GitHub page, you have to make sure the dataset customer_segmentation.csv is in the same directory of this notebook.
+If running on colab, clicking on the link on top of the notebook, you have to put the dataset in the drive and inseart in the read_csv the path.
+This file will create a new dataset called 'customer_segmentation_EDA.csv' that will be used in the following notebook.

+### 02_MarketSegmentation.ipynb

+We provided the Notebook on the GitHub page with also the link to the colab notebook.
+The two files are slightly dfferent.
+If you wish to run the one loaded in the GitHub page, you have to make sure the dataset customer_segmentation_EDA.csv is in the same directory of this notebook.
+If running on colab, clicking on the link on top of the notebook, you have to put the dataset in the drive and inseart in the read_csv the path.
+This file will create a new dataset called 'customer_segmentation_RFM.csv' that will be used in the following notebook.

+### 03_Clustering.ipynb

+We provided the Notebook on the GitHub page with also the link to the colab notebook.
+The two files are slightly dfferent.
-If you wish to run the one loaded in the GitHub page, you have to make sure the dataset is in the same directory
+If you wish to run the one loaded in the GitHub page, you have to make sure the dataset customer_segmentation_RFM.csv is in the same directory of this notebook.
+If running on colab, clicking on the link on top of the notebook, you have to put the dataset in the drive and inseart in the read_csv the path.